-#1 Exfoliate From my research (I will admit I am an over-researcher) the best exfoliant is plain old petroleum jelly (or a more organic option) applied with an old toothbrush.
+#1 Exfoliate From my research (I will admit I am an over-researcher) the best exfoliant is something similar to plain old petroleum jelly (or a more organic option) applied with an old toothbrush.
 Save your money for other products you are coveting.
 Here is a natural alternative to petroleum jelly (thanks readers!!) that you can find on Amazon.

 #2 Use a Lip Primer